Aiken's Tavern Historic District

-Aiken's Tavern Historic District is a historic district in New Castle County, Delaware, comprising the historic center of the village of Glasgow.
+Aiken's Tavern Historic District is a historic district in New Castle County, Delaware, United States.
+It comprises the historic center of the village of Glasgow.
 The district includes the site of Aiken's Tavern, an important landmark at the time of the American Revolutionary War.
 The district was listed on the National Register of Historic Places in 1977.

 Location

 The district is located just west of the intersection of U.S. Route 40 and Delaware Route 896.
 Its boundaries encompass a 300 yd stretch of Glasgow Avenue, mostly to the north of U.S. 40 but also including the Mechanic's Row block in the median of the highway.

 History

 The village of Glasgow developed at what was and still is an important crossroads in Pencader Hundred.
 The area was initially settled as part of the 30000 acre Welsh Tract granted to a group of settlers from Wales in 1701, and a Presbyterian church was established shortly thereafter.
 A tavern was also built and became known as Aiken's Tavern after one of its owners.
 During the American Revolution, British forces under William Howe occupied the village following the September 1777 Battle of Cooch's Bridge, setting up their headquarters in the tavern and establishing a temporary field hospital at Pencader Church.

 The crossroads grew increasingly busy after the completion of the New Castle and Frenchtown Turnpike (since replaced by U.S. Route 40) in 1818, and many of the surviving buildings in the historic district date from approximately the same era.
 The tavern itself was demolished in 1832.